PBS Kids: PBS Kids

-PBS later revived the PBS Kids Channel on January 16, 2017, this time being structured as a multi-platform service with an online streaming option in addition to utilizing largely the same distribution methods that had been used for the original channel.
+PBS revived the PBS Kids Channel on January 16, 2017, this time being structured as an over-the-top and digital multicast television network with an online livestream of the channel on the PBS Kids website and video app, in addition to utilizing largely the same distribution methods that had been used for the original channel.
+At the time of launch, no changes were made to the main PBS Kids block on PBS.
+The block is counter programmed from the channel, thus the same show would not be shown at the same time on the channel and block.